jg123456789987654321/CommandLine_Final/index.md

 # Analysis of Change Surrounding Business Improvement Districts in Philadelphia

-Completed for Prof Will Payne's Command Line GIS Course at the Bloustein School of Planning and Public Policy Completed by Janet Gleason MCRP Candidate 2025
+Completed for Prof Will Payne's Command Line GIS Course at the Bloustein School of Planning and Public Policy\n Completed by Janet Gleason MCRP Candidate 2025

 ## Business Improvement Districts Overview